airtai/faststream/docs/docs/en/kafka/Subscriber/index.md

 ## Import FastStream and KafkaBroker

-To use the `#!python @broker.subscriber(...)` decorator, first we need to import the base FastStream app KafkaBroker to create our broker.
+To use the `#!python @broker.subscriber(...)` decorator, first, we need to import the base FastStream app KafkaBroker to create our broker.

 ```python linenums="1"
 {!> docs_src/kafka/consumes_basics/app.py [ln:3-4] !}